aackerman/rel/README.md

 ## Database Specific SQL

 Nearly every RDBMS has it's own quirks and non-standard features.
 For the most general cases we use the `ToSqlVisitor` to handle compiling the AST to a SQL statement.
-It's likely that consumers will want to be more specific, for example using PostgreSQL or MySQL.
+It's likely that consumers will want to be more specific, for example using PostgreSQL, MySQL, or SQLite.

 ```go
 package main